Help for employees and the self-employed

 By and large, this should mean there is no effective tax charge as the amount of the grant and the expense incurred will often match (indeed, we understand that usually Access to Work operates by the expense first being incurred and then reimbursed on submission of receipts, so often match exactly).

-Where confusion might occur is where the cost of support provided to the employee does not match the amount of the grant.
+Where this will not be the case is where the cost of support provided to the employee does not match the amount of the grant.
 Say, for example, the Access to Work scheme has approved a cost of £200 for a certain piece of equipment for the eligible employee, but the employer decides to help their employee further by choosing a more expensive model for £300.
 We understand this is perfectly permissible under the Access to Work scheme, but the grant will only cover the lower amount of £200 if that is adequate for the employee’s needs.
 The employer will include £200 of grant income in their accounts, then claim a deduction of £300 for the expense incurred.
 By following the principle of including the grant in full, then claiming the deduction in full, the accounts will always produce the right result – that is, that the employer gets a ‘net’ expense of £100 relieved for tax purposes for the support they have provided over and above the grant.

 Such a mismatch in grant income and cost can also occur where the national average salary cap applies or where Access to Work only covers a percentage of the costs, as can be the case when an employee has been working for six weeks or more in a job but then applies for a grant.